January 2020 Business Due DatesBack to all blogs

 - Debt cancellation (treated as payment to debtor)

-EMPLOYEE'S COPY: All employers need to give copies of the W-2 form for 2018 to their employees.
+EMPLOYEE’S COPY: All employers need to give copies of the W-2 form for 2019 to their employees.
 If an employee agreed to receive their W-2 form electronically, post it on a website and notify the employee of the posting.
-GOVERNMENT'S COPY: W-2 Copy A and Transmittal Form W-3, whether filed electronically or by paper, are due January 31 to the Social Security Administration.
-This is a month earlier than in years before 2017.
+GOVERNMENT’S COPY: W-2 Copy A and Transmittal Form W-3, whether filed electronically or by paper, are due January 31 to the Social Security Administration.

 January 31 - File Form 941 and Deposit Any Undeposited Tax -